About the Centre Block project

 PSPC is restoring and modernizing the Centre Block.

-The Centre Block had outdated systems and suffered from crumbling mortar, damaged sculptures and stained glass, as well as aging water pipes.
-Earthquake proofing and security needed to be addressed, and the original electrical system could not safely handle the modern technology required to support the operations of Parliament.
+The Centre Block systems were outdated.
+The building had crumbling mortar, damaged sculptures and stained glass, as well as aging water pipes.
+We needed to make it earthquake proof and address security concerns.
+The original electrical system could not safely handle modern technology.

 Condition of the Centre Block